Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through

 \subsection{Tuning TVB model parameters with Cobrawap}

-We utilized the Cobrawap framework (RRID: SCR\_022966; \citep{cobrawap_docs, cobrawap_zenodo}) to implement the tuning process of TVB-simulated models.
+We use the Cobrawap framework (RRID: SCR\_022966; \citep{cobrawap_docs, cobrawap_zenodo}) to implement the tuning process of TVB-simulated models.
 Cobrawap is an open-source Python-based modular analysis workflow that generates standardized quantitative descriptions of brain wave phenomena, so far used for heterogeneous murine datasets of both experimental~\citep{gutzen2024modular} and simulated~\citep{capone2023simulations} origin.
-Cobrawap potential for extension and embracement of a larger variety of use-cases -- among which, notably, the analysis of human data -- resides at its core in modularity: it consists of a series of workflow components implemented as scripts, each representing an elementary analysis or visualization operation; these \textit{blocks} are then organized into a series of sequential \textit{stages}, the selection and execution order of blocks in each stage being suitably configurable to fit the requirements of the input data and the analysis goal.
+Cobrawap extensibility to a wider variety of use-cases -- among which, notably, the analysis of human data -- stems from its modular design: it consists of a series of workflow components implemented as scripts, each representing an elementary analysis or visualization operation; these \textit{blocks} are then organized into a series of sequential \textit{stages}, the selection and execution order of blocks in each stage being suitably configurable to fit the requirements of the input data and the analysis goal.

-In this work we lay the foundations for the inter-operability of TVB and Cobrawap, acting on single blocks and on the Cobrawap structure itself, aimed at having the complete calibration and the validation of TVB-simulated models as an integrated use-case.
-Intrinsically, Cobrawap operates on matrices, reflecting the regular organization of sensors: each matrix element represents a \textit{channel} associated to the spatial position corresponding to an elementary source of experimental or simulated activity -- e.g. a camera pixel or an electrode -- sampled at discrete points in time.
+In this work we lay the foundations for the interoperability of TVB and Cobrawap -- acting on single blocks and on the Cobrawap structure itself -- as an integrated use-case for the complete calibration and the validation of TVB-simulated models.
+Intrinsically, Cobrawap operates on matrices, reflecting the regular organization of sensors: each matrix element represents a \textit{channel} associated to the spatial position corresponding to an elementary source of experimental or simulated activity -- e.g., a camera pixel or an electrode -- sampled at discrete points in time.
 To map TVB output to the Cobrawap framework, the individual neural mass of a particular node in the model is hence associated to a channel.
-In more detail, the 3D spatial arrangement of the N connectome nodes is re-organized into a 1D vector containing the same number of channels, arranged following the connectome ordering \citep{hagmann2008mapping}.
+In more detail, the 3D spatial arrangement of the N connectome nodes is reorganized as a 1D vector containing the same number of channels, arranged following the connectome ordering \citep{hagmann2008mapping}.
 This simplified computational solution is sufficient for our analysis, since the focus is on node cross-correlations, for which only the distance among nodes in the connectome is relevant, together with TVB-encoded temporal delays.